Where to Support Dallas Pride and Black Lives Matter in Dallas

 This Saturday, Stomping Ground Comedy is hosting a livestream on Facebook and Twitch called Think Outside the Closet: LGBTQIA Storytelling at 7 pm.
 During the evening of coming out stories, the comedy house will be taking donations that will go directly to House of Rebirth.
 They’ll also host a Queerantine Sketch Comedy show at 8 pm, which will feature stories about drive-by Dallas Pride parades, online dating woes, and more.

-Black Creatives Summer Series at Trinity Cider
+Black Creatives Summer Series at Trinity Cider (Postponed)

 Head over to Deep Ellum’s Trinity Cider on Sunday from 11 am to 6 pm for a special Dallas event celebrating Black creatives in the community.
 There will be an art installation to peruse featuring local painters, a pop-up with light bites and desserts, live music, and an open mic hour from 2 pm to 3 pm.
 In collaboration with black-owned Texas brewery Weathered Souls, Trinity Cider will also be releasing a new cider called Black is Beautiful, which also features Merit Coffee Co.’s cold brew.
 Everyone is encouraged to wear masks to the event and will mostly take part on Trinity Cider’s outdoor patio.